hippiex/hippiex.github.io/_posts/2010-10-08-yahoo-slurp-crawling-site.markdown

 title:  "Yahoo!
 Slurp why so greedy?"
 date:   2010-10-08 13:00:00
 categories: mysql
+author: "Jeff R."
+summary: "Fix for Yahoo!
+Slurp and other crowlers haning your server."
+published: true
 ---

 Yesterday our servers were being hammered from IP address : 67.195.37.172 which appears to be the Yahoo indexer.
 Then today I read a tweet from Ben Nadel he was having the same thing happen.
 So I thought I would write a quick post in case some others were having the same issue.